 - Curate a selection of home movies from the Home Movie Registry or the Internet Archive!

-- Here’s an example of a trailer for the Arthur H. Smith program that CHM will be hosting in October.
+- Here’s an example of a trailer for the Arthur H. Smith program that CHM will be hosted.

 - Consider making a program available all month, then hosting a live q/a at a specific time